 WHAT CHARGES WILL APPEAR ON MY HOLY CROSS BILL?

 · All students will be charged Holy Cross home tuition and standard room charge.
 Board/meal plan will vary depending on program and accommodations from zero dollars (self-catering) to ¼, ½, ¾ or full board.

-- All students receive a travel credit.
-The credit is a good-faith estimate based on the cost of a round-trip flight from Boston's Logan International Airport to the airport nearest your host city/institution.
-Once your application is accepted by your host institution, you will receive an email from the Office of Study Abroad with the amount of the travel credit.
-This is NOT a reimbursement, rather a credit applied to your HC bill).
+· All students receive a travel credit.
+The credit is a good faith estimate based on the cost of a RT flight from Boston to travel to your host institution.
+Once you are accepted by your host institution you will receive an email with the amount of the travel credit.
+(This is not a reimbursement, it is a credit applied to your HC bill).

-- All students will be billed a mandatory $175 fee per semester for global security assistance and international medical/travel insurance provided by InternationalSOS (ISOS) and Cigna Global Health/Lloyd’s Insurance.
-You will NOT be charged the Holy Cross Health Service fee).
+· All students will be billed a mandatory $190 fee per semester for GLOBAL SECURITY ASSISTANCE AND international MEDICAL/TRAVEL INSURANCE provided by International SOS (ISOS) and Cigna Global Health/Lloyd’s Insurance (you will NOT be charged the Health Service fee).
 This fee is considerably less than the cost of the policy and is subsidized by Holy Cross.

 - Fees for joining a club/society/sports team on campus

-- Meals if not on a meal plan
+- MEALS, if not on meal plan